 For the Quartodecimans, System A established the correct method of observing the Passover supper as instructed by Yahushua the messiah and the written Torah.

-It was in the nighttime portion of the 14th day of the moon of Abib (Hebrew reckoning) that the messiah kept the Passover.
+It was in the beginning or nighttime portion of the 14th day of the moon of Abib (Hebrew reckoning) that the messiah kept the Passover.

 Since this Passover occurred on the date of his death, it was his “Last Supper.”
 After that dinner Yahushua was betrayed; and during the remaining parts of that same 14th day (Hebrew reckoning), he suffered and died.